 If we are unable to qualify for treatment as a RIC, we will be subject to tax on all of our taxable income at regular corporate rates.
 We would not be able to deduct distributions to stockholders, nor would we be required to make such distributions.
 Distributions would be taxable to our stockholders as dividend income to the extent of our current and accumulated earnings and profits.
-Subject to certain limitations under the Code, corporate distributees would be eligible for the dividends received deduction.
+Subject to certain limitations under the Code, corporate distributes would be eligible for the dividends received deduction.
+Distributions in excess of our current and accumulated earnings and profits subject to certain limitations under the Code, corporate distributes would be eligible for the dividends received deduction.
 Distributions in excess of our current and accumulated earnings and profits would be treated first as a return of capital to the extent of the stockholder's adjusted tax basis, and then as a gain realized from the sale or exchange of property.
 If we fail to meet the RIC requirements for more than two consecutive years and then seek to requalify as a RIC, we generally would be subject to corporate-level federal income tax on any unrealized appreciation with respect to our assets to the extent that any such unrealized appreciation is recognized during a specified period up to ten years.